mark-watson/hy-lisp-python-book/manuscript/webscrape.md

 I put the word "Responsible" in the chapter title to remind you that just because it is easy (as we will soon see) to pull data from web sites, it is important to respect the property rights of web site owners and abide by their terms and conditions for use.
 This [Wikipedia article on Fair Use](https://en.wikipedia.org/wiki/Fair_use) provides a good overview of using copyright material.

-The web scraping code we develop here uses the Python BeautifulSoup Python library and URI libraries.
+The web scraping code we develop here uses the Python BeautifulSoup and URI libraries.

-For my work and research, I have been most interested in using web scraping to collect text data for natural language processing but other applications include writing AI news collection and summarization assistants, trying to predict stock prices based on comments in social media (which is what we did at Webmind Corporation in 2000 and 2001), etc.
+For my work and research, I have been most interested in using web scraping to collect text data for natural language processing but other common applications include writing AI news collection and summarization assistants, trying to predict stock prices based on comments in social media (which is what we did at Webmind Corporation in 2000 and 2001), etc.

 ## Using the Python BeautifulSoup Library in the Hy Language